marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   for all kinds of multiplications regardless of the data type.
   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-int-in-bool-context

+  Default option value for :option:`-Wint-in-bool-context`.

-.. option:: -Wno-int-to-pointer-cast, -Wint-to-pointer-cast
+.. option:: -Wno-int-to-pointer-cast

   Suppress warnings from casts to pointer type of an integer of a different size.
 In C++, casting to a pointer type of smaller size is an error.
 Wint-to-pointer-cast is enabled by default.

+.. option:: -Wint-to-pointer-cast

+  Default option value for :option:`-Wno-int-to-pointer-cast`.

-.. option:: -Wno-pointer-to-int-cast, -Wpointer-to-int-cast
+.. option:: -Wno-pointer-to-int-cast

   .. note::